-This is my fourth year at South, where I'm an All Nations history teacher, a Humanities I teacher, and an AVID teacher.
+This is my fifth year at South, where I'm an All Nations history teacher and a Humanities I teacher.
 Prior to coming to South I taught at Johnson High School in St. Paul, Minnesota.

 I spent two years at the University of Wisconsin Eau Claire before transferring to St. Olaf College.
 There, I earned my B.A. in Social Studies Education with a minor in Middle Eastern Studies and obtained my teaching license.
 I also spent time studying abroad in Turkey, Morocco, Egypt, and Greece through a program called Term in the Middle East.
 Later, I studied vocation and international service organizations in Honduras.
 I am currently enrolled in Hamline University's M.A. in Education program.